cstml/cstml.github.io/_posts/2019-03-21-unix-background-processes.md

 ---
 layout: post
-title: "Terminal Background Processes"
+title: "unix: terminal background processes"
 ---
+### How not to do it (maybe)
 Previously, before finding out about this I use to interrupt processes with `CTRL-Z`.
 But as you can guess where this is going: **It is wrong**, or at least not the right way to do it.
+Why is that?
+Have a look further down in the article.

+### Good practice
-What is the correct way?
-Simple, just use `CTRL-C`which halts the process or *Cancels* it.
+But what is the correct way?
+Simple, just use `CTRL-C`which kills the process or *Cancels* it.

+### Suspending jobs
 But what does `CTRL-Z` do?

 It suspends temporarily the process and puts it in the background.